3.18 Provisions, contingent liabilities and contingent assets

 The Company is subject to risk of changes in foreign currency values that impact costs of imported raw material and import of equipment for expansion of plants, primarily with respect to USD and EURO.
 The Company’s business model incorporates assumptions on currency risks and ensures any exposure is covered through the normal business operations.

-The Company has not entered into any derivative transactions during the year and there were no derivative transactions outstanding as on March 31, 2024
+The Company has not entered into any derivative transactions during the year and there were no derivative transactions outstanding as on 31st March, 2025

-(i) Cash flow and fair value interest rate risk
+(ii) Cash flow and fair value interest rate risk

 Interest rate risk is the risk that the fair value or future cash flows of a financial instrument will fluctuate because of changes in market interest rates.
-The Company main interest rate risk arises from long-term borrowings with variable rates, which expose the Company to cash flow interest rate risk.
+The Company’s main interest rate risk arises from long-term borrowings with variable rates, which expose the Company to cash flow interest rate risk.

-The company's borrowings are carried at amortised cost.
-They are therefore not subject to interest rate risk as defined in Ind AS 107, Financial Instruments.
-Disclosures, since neither the carrying amount nor the future cash flows will fluctuate because of a change in market interest rates.
+The company’s borrowings are carried at amortised cost.
+They are therefore not subject to interest rate risk as defined in Ind AS 107, Financial Instruments: Disclosures, since neither the carrying amount nor the future cash flows will fluctuate because of a change in market interest rates.

 (a) Risk Management